 Q: What kind of changes can we expect in the Depression Economy?

-A: There will be more unemployment and layoffs, so it’s essential to develop good coping skills.
-If you feel like you’re not going to be able to pay your bills, cut back on spending and start living more frugally.
+A: There will be more unemployment and layoffs, so developing good coping skills is essential.
+If you feel like you won’t be able to pay your bills, cut back on spending and start living more frugally.
 Don’t fall into a downward spiral of expenditure.
 Save money for emergencies and take time to find creative ways to earn money.

 Q: Is there anything I should be prepared to do in the Depression Economy?

 A: Being prepared means knowing yourself.
 Do you have a plan B?
 Are you able to cope with stress?
-Think about what you would do if you lost your job or if someone in your family were ill.
-It’s essential to know how you’ll handle financial problems, but you also need to understand how you’ll cope when you lose your job.
+Think about what you would do if you lost your job or someone in your family was ill.
+Knowing how you’ll handle financial problems is essential, but you also need to understand how you’ll cope when you lose your job.

 Q: Where should I start looking for opportunities in the Depression Economy?